indywip/Project/README.md

 - As a user, I want to be able to save my schedule to file
 - As a user, I want to be able to be able to load my schedule from file

-*Source Attribution: The code used in this project is based on the TellerApp and the Json Serialization Demo codes provided in class.*
+*Source Attribution: The code used in this project is based on the TellerApp, the Json Serialization Demo, and the LabelChanger codes provided in class.*